SchildiChat/schildichat-android-next/readme.md

 in the tradition of the original [SchildiChat for Android](https://github.com/SchildiChat/SchildiChat-android) which was based on the now deprecated Element Android codebase.

-Similarly to Element X, this SchildiChat Android rewrite is still in alpha state and lacks most original features, and hasn't even been entirely rebranded yet.
+Similarly to Element X, this SchildiChat Android rewrite is still in alpha state and lacks many original features, and hasn't even been entirely rebranded yet.

+An overview over changes compared to Element X can be found [here](FEATURES.md).

 <a href="https://s2.spiritcroc.de/testing/fdroid/repo/" alt="Get it on F-Droid" target="_blank"><img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png" height="50"></a>